athombv/node-zigbee-clusters/README.md

 The [node-homey-zigbeedriver](https://github.com/athombv/node-homey-zigbeedriver) library implements this project and does a lot of the heavy lifting that is required for most Zigbee drivers for Homey.
 In the case you need to divert from [node-homey-zigbeedriver](https://github.com/athombv/node-homey-zigbeedriver) it is possible to directly use the Zigbee Cluster Library for Node.js.

+Make sure to take a look at the API documentation: [https://athombv.github.io/node-zigbee-clusters]().

 ## Installation

 `$ npm install zigbee-clusters`